tani/hyper-tunnel/README.md

 ## Introduction

-In the meetup and other situations, we have need to expose our localhost to host demo-application avoid Firewall for other participants.
+In the meetup and other situations, we have to expose our localhost to host demo-application avoid Firewall for other participants.
 Generally, this is worst way.
 Tunneling over HTTP have risks by MITM.
-For this reason, almost services provides tunnels over End-to-End SSL/TLS in paid plan.
+For this reason, almost services provide tunnels over End-to-End SSL/TLS in paid plan.
 This project is a simple toolkit to make HTTP tunneling over End-to-End SSL/TLS by WSS (WebSocketSecure). hyper-tunnel works on the following route.

 ```
 web browser <--HTTPS--> hyper-tunnel server